Digital artwork by Adam Ferriss

 "Griffith, your wife ain't calling you home?
 Why you don't get down the road before she come up here with the cuckoo stick and break what left of your back for you?"

-But when I said it, all the people in the red-room went quiet, start to look at Griffith with the old pity that rounded his shoulders in the first place.
+But when I said it, all the people in the red-room went quiet, start to look at Griffith with the old pity rounding his shoulders in the first place.

 "You hear me?"
 I was shouting, "you ain't have to go home and sleep so you could get up and look for work tomorrow?
 You ain't got no more bus to drive?"